 Cell proliferation and viability assay kits are often used to investigate the metabolic activity of cells in culture after exposure to stimuli or toxic agents.
 Additionally, increases or decreases in cell growth can be a sign that a cell culture has been contaminated or undergone genetic drift.

-ATCC offers two cell proliferation assays, MTT and XTT, which utilize the reduction of tetrazolium salts to enable the safe, accurate, and straightforward quantification of changes in cell metabolism or proliferation.
+ATCC offers two cell proliferation assays, MTT and XTT, that utilize the reduction of tetrazolium salts to enable the safe, accurate, and straightforward quantification of changes in cell metabolism or proliferation.